eyenx/blog/src/_posts/2020-05-02-using-named-scratchpads-with-xmonad.md

 disqus: y
 ---

 This will be a quick one.
-I always loved how i3 has this [scratchpad feature](https://i3wm.org/docs/userguide.html#_scratchpad) and wanted to use this also with my [xmonad](https://xmonad.org) setup.
+I always loved how i3 has the [scratchpad feature](https://i3wm.org/docs/userguide.html#_scratchpad) and wanted to use this also with my [xmonad](https://xmonad.org) setup.

 It didn't took me too long, to find out there is the [`XMonad.Util.NamedScratchpad`](https://hackage.haskell.org/package/xmonad-contrib-0.13/docs/XMonad-Util-NamedScratchpad.html) package which can be used to set up a number of scratchpads running different applications.